aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 Enhanced compliance environments
 --------------------------------
-In `Enhanced Compliance Environments (ECE) <https://docs.aiven.io/docs/platform/concepts/enhanced-compliance-env>`_, there is additional filtering at VPC level and a socks5 proxy.
-ECE environments have more variable configurations due to the fact that customers have more flexibility on setting configuration requirements.
-Typically ECE nodes are accessible only over VPC connections and are not exposed to the internet.
-This results in layered firewalls with cloud-provider SDN firewalls being in use in addition to individual node-specific iptables rules.
+In `Enhanced Compliance Environments (ECE) <https://docs.aiven.io/docs/platform/concepts/enhanced-compliance-env>`_, there is additional filtering at VPC level and a SOCKS5 proxy.
+ECE environments have more variable configurations because we provide more flexibility for configuring these to meet your requirements.
+Typically, ECE nodes are accessible only over VPC connections and are not exposed to the internet.
+This results in layered firewalls with cloud-provider SDN firewalls and individual node-specific iptables rules.

 BYOA environments
 -----------------